sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-4.markdown

 # Preventing Ecosystem Fragmentation

-Earlier, I listed several disadvantages of the `IO` monad approach, but these simply reflect `heftia`'s design philosophy, and I certainly do not think `IO` monad-based libraries shouldn't exist.
-On the contrary, when performance is critical, there is no reason to exclude any available approach.
 Ideally, multiple approaches should coexist, allowing users to choose freely. **The real problem lies in ecosystem fragmentation.** The core issue is the lock-in within each approach, causing a lack of interoperability.

 Finally, I have a request for those interested in implementing effects in Haskell:
 Please consider building an ecosystem robust to future theoretical developments, encouraging mutual interoperability, such as the [`data-effects`](https://github.com/sayo-hs/data-effects) approach advocated by `heftia`.